Which Dutch Visa Should You Choose?

 - Based on trade agreement between the Netherlands and Japan

-- Requires business registration and proof of activity
+- Requires business registration and minimal capital investment

 - Renewable under the same relaxed conditions